Bosanska Krajina

-Bosanska Krajina (Босанска Крајина, /sh/, lit.
-'Bosnian Frontier') is a geographical region, a subregion of Bosnia, in western Bosnia and Herzegovina.
+(Krajina, lit.
+'Frontier') is a geographical region, a subregion of Bosnia, in western Bosnia and Herzegovina.
 It is enclosed by several rivers, namely the Sava (north), Glina (northwest), Vrbanja and Vrbas (east and southeast, respectively).
 The region is also a historic, economic, and cultural entity of Bosnia and Herzegovina, noted for its preserved nature and wildlife diversity.

 The largest city and historical center of the region is Banja Luka.
 Other cities and towns include Bihać, Bosanska Krupa, Bosanski Petrovac, Čelinac, Bosansko Grahovo, Bužim, Cazin, Drvar, Gradiška, Ključ, Kostajnica, Kozarska Dubica, Kneževo, Kotor Varoš, Laktaši, Mrkonjić Grad, Novi Grad, Prijedor, Sanski Most, Šipovo, Velika Kladuša, and Prnjavor.

 Bosanska Krajina has no formal status; however, it has a significant cultural and historical identity that was formed through several historic and economic events.
-The territory of Bosanska Krajina is currently divided between Republika Srpska and the Federation of Bosnia and Herzegovina.
+The territory of Bosanska Krajina is currently divided between the Federation of Bosnia and Herzegovina and Republika Srpska.

-Naming
+Name

 During the Medieval Bosnia period, the region of Bosanska Krajina was known as Donji Kraji and Zapadne Strane.
 After the downfall of the Kingdom of Bosnia and subsequent Ottoman conquest of Bosnia and Herzegovina in 1463, which contributed to the Ottoman territorial expansion into the western Balkans in a series of wars, the region between the Una and Vrbas rivers became known as Krajina or Bosanska Krajina.
 The first recorded usage of the name Bosanska Krajina is in 1594.

 Also, for the same territory, the exonym Turkish Croatia appeared in German speaking Austria-Hungary in the first decades of the 18th century, and was first used in maps created by the Austro-Hungarian — Ottoman Border Commission, which was mandated by the peace treaty of Karlowitz (1699), and then the peace treaty of Passarowitz (1718), and consisted exclusively of Austrians' and Venetians' military cartographers, and one Croat (Vitezović).
 In the mid-19th century the term Turkish Croatia, used in some Austrian maps for the Western Balkans, was replaced in favor of region's common name, Bosanska Krajina.